w4zu/jeedomssl/README.md

 ENGLISH  :

-Its a script for adding let's encrypt certificat in your DIY Jeedom.
+Its a script for adding let's encrypt certificat in your DIY Jeedom on apache not in nginx.

 Tested with debian 9 after fresh install.